 The Western Toad can be found in the Pacific Northwest where we have a large population.
 Adults can reach up to 14 cm in body length, excluding the hind legs.
-Males are usually a bit smaller than females and their skin is smother.
+Males are usually a bit smaller than females and their skin is smoother.

 Adult toads have thick stocky bodies and short legs.
 Their knobby skin looks dry and lumpy and can range in color from pale green to red.
 They have pale colored bellies mottled with black and a pale green colored stripe down their backs.